 The advantage of downward firing ports is less obvious, and information on the Internet is scant.
 However, someone on a discussion forum pointed out that with a downward firing port the designer knows the distance from the port to the nearest surface, i.e. the floor, or in this case the speaker’s base plate, and can therefore use this information to fine tune the port.
 In the case of a rear firing port the designer has no control over the distance from the port to the nearest surface, i.e. a wall.

 The port at the bottom of the 247s is permanently open.
 However, the port at the rear is sealed with a bung, which ELAC refer to as a ‘bass control plug’.
 Removing this bung increases the bass response.
 However, this is not necessarily a good thing.
 If the speakers are placed near a wall, for example, removing the bass control plug may create a muddy bass.
 In fact this is exactly what I found when I removed the plugs on the 247s under review, which were positioned quite near a wall.
-(Rolling the mouse over the two picture below reveals different images of the bass control plug, and the rear port on the 247s.)
+(The photos below show the bass control plug, and the port that it goes into if required.)

 The FS 247s are firmly attached to the base plate, and underneath the bass plate attaches either spikes, for use on a carpet, or rubber feet, for use on a hard floor.
 Both spikes and rubber feet come as part of a number of accessories which, as well as the aforementioned foam ring for the tweeter, also include a cleaning cloth for the cabinet, a pair of cotton gloves, to avoid getting finger marks on the high gloss finish, and a cotton cover for the speakers.